What Ongoing Monitoring Involves After Elmiron Use

 What is Elmiron and what is it used for?

 Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition.
-It is thought to restore the protective layer of the bladder lining.
+It is a semi-synthetic polysaccharide with anticoagulant and anti-inflammatory properties, though its exact mechanism in interstitial cystitis is not fully understood.

 What is pigmentary maculopathy and how is it linked to Elmiron?